So if the object is the capability, what controls what we can do with the object? How do we express our access rights on that object?

 A reference capability is a form of type qualifier and provides a lot more guarantees than

-class Wombat, you don’t pick a reference capability for it.
+Wombat, you don’t pick a reference capability for all instances of the class.
 Instead,

 Wombat variables each have their own reference capability.